 Getting Help in Middlebury, VT and Monterey, CA

 Please see our current hours, subject to change.
-In-person services are currently unavailable due to COVID-19.
+In-person services are currently available though limited due to COVID-19.

-- Submit a request for help (or update/review the status of your issue) using our Web Help Desk system.
+- Search for answers, submit a request for help (or update/review the status of your issue) using our new TeamDynamix system.

-- Visit Davis Family Library, Rm 202, and ask a question using our walk-up station named “Smarty.”
+- Visit Davis Family Library, Rm 202, and ask a question using our walk-up station named “Smarty” or connect your device via Zoom.
 (Midd Campus)

 - Call us at (802) 443-2200 (VT), (831) 647-6656 (CA).

 Oracle is supported by the Green Mountain Higher Education Consortium (GMHEC) and uses its own issue-tracking systems.
 To speed your inquiries to the group best able to assist, please send an email (with screenshots of errors if applicable) as follows:

 - Oracle login or MFA issues — email email@example.com

 - invoices, expense reports, p-card reconciliations, payments, 1099s, POs, etc. — email firstname.lastname@example.org

 To change or reset your Middlebury account password, refer to information on our password help page.

 Visit Get Started with Wireless for complete details.